bjames/neverthenetwork/pages/linux_cli.md

 ```
 ### SSH Configuration File

 The SSH configuration file is used to control how your system connects to other systems via SSH.
 There are actually multiple SSH configuration files on most systems.
 Commonly, `/etc/ssh/ssh_config` will contain some basic system-wide configuration as well as example configuration that has been commented out.
-On more modern systems, your system-wide SSH configuration will include any `.conf` file in `/etc/ssh/ssh_config.d/`.
+On modern systems, your system-wide SSH configuration will include any `.conf` file in `/etc/ssh/ssh_config.d/`.
 In addition to the system-wide configuration files, each user can have a configuration file under `~/.ssh/config`.
 In general I've found it best to edit user configuration files first and system-wide configuration files only when necessary.

 The SSH Configuration file has a simple syntax.